danielneil/Smart-Worm-Habitat/README.md

 ## How is it "smart"?

-Well, you know how your smart phone is "smart" because it has a computer inside it, same dealio with the Smart Worm Habitat - it has a computer inside it, and uses it to monitor the following:
+Well, you know how your smart phone is "smart" because it has a computer inside it, same dealio with the Smart Worm Habitat - it uses a computer to monitor the following:

 * Outside Temperature
 * Inside Temperature